b97tsk/reactive-tree/README.md

 #### class Branch: addTeardown()

-`addTeardown()` adds something to do when the branch restarts or stops or is being disposed.
+`addTeardown()` adds something to do when the branch restarts or stops or disposes.
 This is useful if you need to undo something that is done inside the `handler` function.

 `addTeardown()` should only be called inside the `handler` function.

 #### class Branch: setInterval()

-`setInterval()` starts a timer. `clearInterval()` is automatically called when the branch restarts or stops or is being disposed.
+`setInterval()` starts a timer. `clearInterval()` is automatically called when the branch restarts or stops or disposes.

 `setInterval()` should only be called inside the `handler` function.

 #### class Branch: setTimeout()

-`setTimeout()` starts a timer. `clearTimeout()` is automatically called when the branch restarts or stops or is being disposed.
+`setTimeout()` starts a timer. `clearTimeout()` is automatically called when the branch restarts or stops or disposes.

 `setTimeout()` should only be called inside the `handler` function.